-The 2014 Larval Collection report uploaded in Pisces summarizes the pilot program conducted by the Yakama Nation Fisheries White Sturgeon Management Project to test the feasibility of capturing, transporting and rearing wild spawned sturgeon larvae as a part of the Public Utility District (PUD) supplementation programs for Chelan and Grant counties.
-The pilot program was conducted from June 24- July 21, 2014 during which 47 White Sturgeon Larvae were successfully captured and transported to the Marion Drain Sturgeon Hatchery in Toppenish Wa.
+The 2015 Larval Collection report uploaded in Pisces summarizes the pilot program conducted by the Yakama Nation Fisheries White Sturgeon Management Project to test the feasibility of capturing, transporting and rearing wild spawned sturgeon larvae as a part of the Public Utility District (PUD) supplementation programs for Chelan and Grant counties.
+The pilot program was conducted from June 1- June 26, 2015 during which 12 White Sturgeon Larvae were successfully captured.
+Due to the low catch rates all fish were immediately release back into the river at their place of capture.